missionpinball/mpf-docs/config-file-reference/_mode_config_no.rst

 .. admonition:: Mode config: *NO*
-   :class: red
+   :class: mode-no

-   This section may *not* be included in mode-specific config files.
+   This section may *not* be included in mode config files.